 Passing Drill #2 - "Laker" Full-Court Passing and Lay-up Against Pressure DrillThis full court drill emphasizes passing, the speed dribble and lay-up against pressure, defensive hustle, and conditioning.
 Use three lines (diagram A).
 O1 throws the ball off the backboard, gets the rebound and outlets to either wing.
 Each player sprints up the floor, staying in his/her lane.
 After passing to a wing, the wing passes back to O1 and then O1 passes off to the opposite wing, and so it goes.

 Once the ball crosses half court, the wing who received it across half court speed dribbles in for the lay-up.
 Meanwhile the opposite wing becomes a defender and sprints to the hoop to either challenge the lay-up or take the charge.
 O1 rebounds and starts the drill back up the floor.

-The second players in line start off once the previous twosome has reached half-court.
+The second two players in line start off once the previous twosome has reached half-court.
 You can vary this by requiring a jump stop before each pass and after each reception.

 Passing Drill #4 - 2-Line Passing and Slides DrillUse two lines (diagram A) - one on each end with the first player near the 3-point arc.
 The player with the ball starts the drill by passing to the first player in the opposite line.
 The receiver moves toward and meets the ball.
 The passer sprints to the opposite corner and then slides (defensive slides) to the hoop, and then enters the opposite line.

 Diagram B shows the same thing as the initial receiver now is the passer, and then sprints to the opposite corner and slides to the middle.
 The drill is continuous from here.
 Make sure players are not only making good passes, but are sprinting and getting their butts down doing good defensive slides.